cloudposse/atmos/website/docs/core-concepts/workflows/workflows.md

 <br/>

-If you define this workflow in the file `workflow1.yaml`, it can we executed like this:
+If you define this workflow in the file `workflow1.yaml`, it can we executed like this to provision the [components](/core-concepts/components) into the `tenant1-ue2-dev` [stack](/core-concepts/stacks):

 ```shell
 atmos workflow eks-up -f workflow1 --stack tenant1-ue2-dev